How to support or object to a planning application with a local authority

 Applicants for planning permission must put up a site notice and advertise in a local newspaper that circulates in the area, so you can find out about an application that way.
 Local authorities must prepare weekly lists of planning applications and make them available for inspection for at least 8 weeks in their offices and public libraries.

 You are entitled to see all the documents submitted with a planning application, which will be kept at the offices of your local authority.
 Planning authorities cannot rule on an application until they have had the application for 5 weeks.

 You must make comments about planning applications in writing to the local authority where the application was made.
 If possible, you should quote the planning application's reference number.
 You must quote your name and address and postal address (if different).

-Your submission/observation must be acknowledged by the local authority and you must be notified of the planning decision.
-The fee in respect of a submission/observation is 20 euro.
+Your submission or observation must be acknowledged by the local authority and you must be notified of the planning decision.

 Your comments must be based on planning considerations, not on personal likes, dislikes or grievances.
 Planning considerations include: